Dance Map Directory

 contemporary dance & improvisation resources worldwide

-Welcome to CQ’s 2017 Dance Map Directory.
-Movers of all ages regularly ask us for guidance on where to study and practice the kinds of dance/movement/somatic work represented in our publications.
+Welcome to CQ’s 2018 Dance Map Directory.
+Movers of all ages regularly ask us for guidance on where to study and practice the kinds of dance, movement, and somatic work represented in our publications.
 Every year we are thrilled to include more resources.
 Here you will find an expanded list of academic and independent dance programs, somatic programs, organizations, artist residences, retreat centers, festivals, dance-related events, products, and services.
 We hope you find what you're looking for, as well as inspiration to explore.

 For deadlines and specs on how to submit your Dance Map Directory listing, click here.

 Focus on creating new dance work and, by doing so, learn about the dynamic interrelationship of multiple elements and multiple disciplines.
 Collaborative opportunities; remarkable facilities.